Color Psychology

 White is for weddings in most cultures—if you're a guest, opt for cream, pale blue or blush.
 Colour implications can move by location.
 Look it up before international or cross‑cultural events to sidestep mixed messages—red, for example, can signify luck, power, or mourning.

-- Work (all seasons): navy, charcoal, forest, muted plum
+• Work (all seasons): Navy, charcoal, forest, and muted plum keep you polished without feeling severe.

 Personal style